-- Annual Registration fee is \$50.00 per child, due on your enrollment anniversary, and is non-refundable. - Late payment fee: 10% of your balance due if private pay and \$50.00 if subsidy.
-Tuition is due no later than the 5th of every month. - Overtime rate is \$25.00 per child for care over 10 hours per day. - Late pick-up fee: \$25.00 per child when picked up after the center has closed. \$50.00 per child the second time.
-An agreement will need to be signed and followed the third time. - Activity & Field Trip Fee: Based on the off-site or on-site special event/activity cost.
+Discounts Vacation credit equal to one week's tuition is available after you have been enrolled for one full year.
+Applies to five (5) day enrollment only.
+Excludes - subsidy and school age.
+No discount or refund is given for days missed due to illness, appointments, or hanging out with family, as well as closures due to unsafe conditions caused by weather or other entities.
+50% off one month's tuition for a referred family.
+The referred family's child must be enrolled for three consecutive months.
+A 10% sibling discount is offered to families with two or more children enrolled.
+The discount will be applied to the oldest child's tuition.
+No discount is given for closures or illnesses due to COVID Fees Annual Registration fee is \$50.00 per child, due on your enrollment anniversary, and is non-refundable.
+Late payment fee: 10% of your balance due if private pay and \$50.00 if subsidy.
+Tuition is due no later than the 5th of every month.
+Overtime rate is \$25.00 per child for care over 10 hours per day.
+Late pick-up fee: \$25.00 per child when picked up after the center has closed. \$50.00 per child the second time.
+An agreement will need to be signed and followed the third time.
+Activity &amp; Field Trip Fee: Based on the off-site or on-site special event/activity cost.
+Weather We follow Highline Public Schools (HPS) for late starts and closures due to ant the inclement weather.
+If HPS is not in session, the decision is made based on our ALC: NO ability to safely get our staff to work and meet the children's needs.
+Please ensure your contact information is updated in Brightwheel and politications are on.